webstylestory/figolia/README.md

             // *Admin* API Key
             apiKey: 'TO_BE_CHANGED'
         },
+        // Fully reindex all datasets.
+Can be overiden on the commandline.
+        reset: false,
+        // Stay running and live-index all firebase operations.
+        // Can be overriden on the commandline.
+        liveIndex: false,
         // Optional, this field will be checked against last
         // run date to see if reindexing is necessary.
         // Field type must be UNIX timestamp (example Javascript Date.now()).